Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Supplementary Information

 The primary set of parameters on which the thermodynamic phase of the system depends are : the surface energy $\gamma$, the shear modulus of the gel, $G$, which again depends on the mesh-size of the gel, $R_0$.
 The presence or absence of the dispersed micro-droplet phase depends on the relative weights of the elastic and the surface-energy interactions \cite{p:ronceray2021}.
-In the limit where one has a single macroscopic solvent droplet of radius $r \rightarrow \infty$ inside the gel the associated elastic energy per unit volume can be written in the form, $f_{el} (r) = \alpha G$, where $\alpha \sim 1.5$ is a dimensionless constant.
+In the limit where one has a single macroscopic solvent droplet of radius $R \rightarrow \infty$ inside the gel the associated elastic energy per unit volume can be written in the form,

+In the limit of large droplet radius, $R$, the elastic energy per unit volume can be cast in the form, $f_{el} (R) = \alpha G$, where $\alpha \sim 2.5$ is a dimensionless constant.
 In the limit where there are micro-droplets of solvent dispersed inside the gel, the surface tension becomes important.
 The surface energy per unit volume of the droplets is given by $f_{surf} (R_{0}) = \frac{3 \gamma}{R_{0}}$.
 The ratio of the surface and the elastic energies per unit volume is given by,

 where, the dimensionless elasto-capillary number is given $h = \frac{3 \gamma}{R_0 G}$.
 If $h < \alpha$, then the thermodynamic stable state is that of dispersed micro-droplets in the gel, while if $h > \alpha$, the stable phase is one with a single macroscopic droplet.
 In the subsequent calculations we choose a value of $\gamma$ such that $h \sim \alpha$ and we go on to see whether we indeed observe a dispersed droplet phase in a more detailed microscopic mean-field theory calculations.
-The value of $\gamma$ is set to 1/600, unless in the set calculations where the characteristics of the droplet phase is investigated by varying $\gamma$ whule keeping $G$ fixed. \\
+The value of $\gamma$ is set to 1/600, unless in the set calculations where the characteristics of the droplet phase is investigated by varying $\gamma$ while keeping $G$ fixed. \\

 Thus the total free-energy of the dispersed droplet phase in the background gel-matrix has the following form, when every term is expressed as a function of the solvent volume fraction, $f$,

 Upon minimising the above free-energy w.r.t the four unknowns one has the following equations,